ercanakalar1995/projects-showroom-v2/README.md

 https://project-showroom-v2.vercel.app/ercan-akalar7392

-This is the main mape view after register.
+This is the main page view after register.
 When user register or logIn, the left side menu is allowed to use.
 ![4](https://user-images.githubusercontent.com/95161678/226096598-3534e5ce-394f-41de-975b-da6b336c6740.PNG)

 If user Want to add projects, he may reach the form.
 Adding project,the user must fill in the fields that require verification.